thoughtbot/testing-rails/book/types_of_tests/feature_specs/viewing_the_homepage.md

 #### The test

-With FactoryGirl set up, we can write our test.
+With FactoryBot set up, we can write our test.
 We start with a new file at `spec/features/user_views_homepage_spec.rb`.

 ```ruby